 -Assess risk factors and determine any potential costs and contingencies for bidding purposes

--Collaborate with engineering team and estimating manager to generate plans and technical proposal -details needed to create accurate cost estimates and compliant proposals.
+-Collaborate with the engineering team and estimating manager to generate plans and technical proposal details needed to create accurate cost estimates and compliant proposals.

--Develop detailed itemized listing of required work tasks based on review of bid request.
+-Develop a detailed itemized listing of required work tasks based on a review of the bid request.

--Develop long lead and critical material list as required
+-Develop a long lead and critical material list as required

 -Assist with proposal preparations as required

--Review of Government and private industry tenders, specifications, and drawings on routine basis
+-Review of Government and private industry tenders, specifications, and drawings on a routine basis

 -Scheduling and assigning manpower and managing subcontractor performance in an effort to deliver projects on budget & on-time